-- Hold the saw firmly with both hands. - Avoid placing your hand on the workpiece while making a cut. - Support the workpiece so that the cut is always on your right. - Support the workpiece near the cut. - Clamp the workpiece securely so that the workpiece will not move during the cut. - Avoid placing the saw on the part of the workpiece that will fall off when the cut is made. - Place the workpiece with the "good" side down. - Draw a guideline along the desired line of cut before beginning your cut. - Keep the cord away from the cutting area.
+- Hold the saw firmly with both hands. - Avoid placing your hand on the workpiece while making a cut. - Support the workpiece so that the cut (kerf) is always to your side. - Support the workpiece near the cut. - Clamp the workpiece securely so that the workpiece will not move during the cut. - Always place the saw on the workpiece that is supported, not the "cut off" piece. - Place the workpiece with the "good" side down. - Draw a guideline along the desired line of cut before beginning your cut. - Keep the cord away from the cutting area.
 Always place the cord to prevent it from hanging up on the workpiece while making a cut.